The-Freelauncer/DSA-Made-Easy/README.md

 Hello Everyone,

-This is The Freelauncer , and is hereby Happy to announce that I have come up with a nice project of Saving Contact Details of various persons using the software.
+This is The Freelauncer , and is hereby Happy to announce that I have come up with a nice project of Saving Contact Details of various persons using the software , it mainly focuses on Saving , Deleting , Editing and Displaying the Contact Numbers Saved .

 The Software is Completely Built with Python and is not linked with the database , which means the inputed data gets erased upon completion of the prosecution of the code.